 Some of the most pressing risks presented by DeFi include:

-- Rug pulls: Some smaller DeFi projects have performed what is known as a rug pull on their early adopters.
+Rug pulls: Some smaller DeFi projects have performed what's known as a rug pull on their early adopters.
 This involves the developers of a project draining a liquidity pool to profit from users’ liquidity.

 A bright future for DeFi

-That said, DeFi’s revolutionary potential makes it a sector that is full of opportunity.
+That said, DeFi’s revolutionary potential makes it a sector that's full of opportunity.
 Armed with this ultimate guide to decentralized finance, you should now be better equipped to avoid the risks and learn more from the latest developments in this fascinating and expanding sub-industry.